 Both the SDGs and foreign policy share the same objectives: peace, prosperity and stability.
 But policymakers oftentimes still see the SDGs as an add-on or as one topic among many others, and they frequently ask themselves how to engage with the goals and their interlinkages.
 At the same time, there is also a widely held view that SDG implementation is a technical exercise that lies mainly with the ministries of development or environment.

 For foreign policy to move towards being more preventive, the 2030 Agenda would serve as an ideal compass for guiding that transition process.
 This in turn requires a more thorough understanding of the 2030 Agenda, which could bridge knowledge across thematic areas and catalyse integrated action, action foreign policy is well placed to deliver.

-As the HLPF convenes, the momentum is there to renew commitment to the SDGs and revive the spirit of 2015.
-It is a renewed window of opportunity for the transformative change that the agenda envisions.
-Foreign policy actors can see what could be possible beyond the status quo and drive the political will to make it happen.
+As world leaders head to New York for the SDG Summit in September 2019, they have a chance to renew their commitment to the SDGs and revive the spirit of 2015.
+The September high-level week brings a critical window of opportunity for the transformative change that the agenda envisions.
+Foreign policy actors have an opening to discuss what could be possible beyond the status quo and drive the political will to make it happen.